Jamshid Ghanbari Maman

 He was a member of Islamic Consultative Assembly of I.R.Iran in fourth and fifth parliament, also He has been active as First Deputy chairman (Fourth parliament) and chairman (Fifth parliament) of Transportation, Housing and Urban Development Commission of Islamic Consultative Assembly of I.R.Iran.

-Since 2000; Mr. Ghanbari was chairman and CEO of Iranian Helicopter Company (IHC) for ten years, as Senior Adviser of the minister when Mr.Bijan Namdar Zangeneh and Mr.Kazem Vaziri Hamaneh have been active as a minister of Ministry of Petroleum of I.R.Iran and, also Senior Adviser of the minister while Mr.Rahman Dadman, Mr.Ahmad Khorram and Mr.Mohammad Rahmati have been active as a minister of Ministry of Road and Transportation of I.R.Iran for eight years, and chairman of Iranian Naft Airlines for four years.
+Since 2000; Mr. Ghanbari was chairman and CEO of Iranian Helicopter Company (IHC) for ten years, as Senior Adviser of the minister when Mr.Bijan Namdar Zangeneh and Mr.Kazem Vaziri Hamaneh were active as a minister of Ministry of Petroleum of I.R.Iran and, also Senior Adviser of the minister while Mr.Rahman Dadman, Mr.Ahmad Khorram and Mr.Mohammad Rahmati were active as a minister of Ministry of Road and Transportation of I.R.Iran for eight years, and chairman of Iranian Naft Airlines for four years.